National Institutes of Health Office of Science Policy

 NIH Office of Science Policy is the primary advisor to the Director of the NIH on matters of biomedical research policy issues that are of significance to the agency, the research community, and the public.
 The office also works with stakeholders within and outside of NIH to develop policies that promote progress in the life sciences.
-The current Acting NIH Associate Director for Science Policy and Acting Director of the NIH Office of Science Policy is Lyric Jorgenson, Ph.D.
+The current NIH Associate Director for Science Policy is Lyric Jorgenson, Ph.D.

 Function and structure

 The NIH Office of Science Policy works on a wide range of issues including biosafety, biosecurity, genetic testing, genomic data sharing, human subjects protections, the organization and management of the NIH, and the outputs and value of NIH-funded research.
 This is accomplished through a wide range of analyses and reports, commentary on emerging policy proposals, and the development of policy proposals for consideration by NIH, the Federal government, and the public.

 Structurally, the Office is composed of five Divisions: